dylannirvana/bookingPresskit/README.md

+## Booking MVP with Square Appointments API ##
+In researching online tools used by Booking Agents, I made the observation that, like many CRM software, they are wieldy, awkward to use, hard to learn, and expensive.
+Square Appointments / Square e-commerce is lightweight, and really has its UX together. https://squ.re/2L0QtrS

+### User Centered Development ###
+Instead of starting with a typical visual design or use-case template, I employed Agile, User Experience techniques to produce IA drawings, wireframes and _personae_  https://bit.ly/2mbZ4KF , To guide development of an MVP.

+### Extensible Bootstrap / Wordpress ###
-This is an open source Bootstrap - WordPress application built on Understrap and the Square Appointments API.
-It uses Gulp and BrowserSync as a build system, with SASS as a CSS preprocessor.
-The backend is PHP/SQL and uses the WordPress CMS admin.
+The application is an open source Bootstrap / WordPress hybrid built with Understrap https://understrap.com/ .
+It uses Gulp as a build system, BrowserSync, with SASS as a CSS preprocessor.
+The backend is PHP/SQL.
+WordPress as you may know, is moving toward JavaScript, beyond the WP API.
+The application can be extended in MERN (React-Node).

-It is scaffolded with the WP CLI and utilizes mainly the Square Appointments API, along with Bands in Town.
-It is WooCommerce ready, and employs GSAP - ScrollMagic.
+It is scaffolded with the WP CLI.
+It employs GSAP - ScrollMagic, so you can animate just about anything with it https://greensock.com/gsap .

 The way to use this application is by booking appointments through Square, which shows up here, and populates Bands in Town.
-Just a minimalist interpretation of a Data Driven Single Page Application based on User Driven Development.
+Just a minimalist interpretation of User Driven Development.

+Book Danny Francis Connolly https://lnkd.in/ec8UwPU #ecommerce #uxdesign

 ## Installation ##
 WP CLI